Himanshu-BI1801/SQL_Retail_Sales_Project/README.md

 --Q.11.
 Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)

  --------------------------------------------------------------------------------------
---Q.1.
-Write a SQL query to retrieve all columns for sales made on '2022-11-05:
+--Q.1.	**Write a SQL query to retrieve all columns for sales made on '2022-11-05**:
      '''sql
      SELECT * From Retail_Sales_Project rsp
       Where rsp.sale_date ='2022-11-05'
       '''
---Q.2.
-Write a SQL query to retrieve sales for the month of December 2022:
+--Q.2. **Write a SQL query to retrieve sales for the month of December 2022**:
   '''sql
 Select * from Retail_Sales_Project rsp
 where rsp.sale_date BETWEEN '2022-12-01' and '2022-12-31';
 '''
---Q.3.
-Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022
+--Q.3. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**

 '''sql
  SELECT *
  from Retail_Sales_Project rsp